 I have a couple fears that I am sure you will find perfectly understandable.
 One, that I will find typos and that will make me crazy.
 I proof-read everything dozens of times, but I am only human.
 And Microsoft Word doesn’t seem to be any smarter or more observant than I am!
 And two, that my writing actually stinks.
 That I was given the ultimate cancer pass and people were just being polite because “bless her heart, she has cancer and has convinced herself that she can write.”

 So I keep putting it off because not only do I have to read what I have written, I also have to talk about it.
 Oh dear, I just realized a new fear—I have to speak in front of people!
 If you know me, you I know I have done this many times before, but now I can’t ramble or joke or muddle my way through it like a ditzy blonde (I think I feel a fever coming on…🤒).

 Let me run a few things by you, and maybe I will be a bit more confident and ready to put myself out there by next Wednesday.
 If I give you the inside scoop on what I plan to say, do you promise you will still come to hear me?
 (I need to see your familiar, smiling faces….)

-2. Cancer, addiction and the disease of the soul levels the playing field.
+- Cancer, addiction, and the disease of the soul level the playing field.
 We all battle these deadly diseases at some level.
-If we keep this at the forefront of our mind and spirit, we can stop walking around like we are better than or worse than the people around us.
+If we keep this at the forefront of our mind and spirit, we can stop walking around like we are better-than or worse-than the people around us.
 We all struggle with something that is trying to get the best of us, perhaps even kill us.
 We are not unique in our “condition”.
 We are most definitely not the only one fighting our particular battle.
 We can embrace the comradery that comes from knowing and believing that we are “not the only one”.

 So…That should get us started, don’t ya think?
 I hope I see you there.
 Who do you know whose heart could use a message like this?